Someone-anon-coder/RL_Model/README.md

    ```

 ## Usage
-To run the agents, execute the following commands:
+To train the agents, execute the following commands:

 - For Version 1:
   ```bash